 Traffic image

 The traffic image consists of a geographic presentation of the maritime environment (see 2.3.1.1) overlaid with real-time vessel positions.
-It is important that the traffic image is designed to complement the VTS user’s role.
+It is important that the traffic image is designed to complement the VTS user.

-The design should ensure the display of information is appropriate to the VTSO role and the amount of information does not degrade overall situational awareness.
+The design should ensure the display of information is appropriate for the VTSO and the amount of information does not degrade overall situational awareness.

-The traffic image is the central part of the UI and, generally, provides the following functionality to the VTS user:
+The traffic image is the core componet of the UI, and generally provides the following functionalities to the VTS user:

 Real time presentation of vessel positions and information relating to their identity, if available